HDI-Project/model-provenance-json/README.md

 #### Validation Type Object
 - **data_split**: id of data split
-- **cross_validation**: boolean
+- **validation_method**: Path to validation spec JSON file

-### Training Results
+### Results
-List for each training run.
+Keys are the data split id, each value is a list for each trial run.
 Generally models will be trained & evaluated several times with different random seeds to measure stability.
-Each element is an object:
+Each element for each trial run is an object:
 - **random_seed** - int
 - **threshold** - tuned decision threshold, float
 - **precision** - float